Craigspaz/graphics101-airbrush/README.md

 * Add your code to `airbrush.cpp`.

+    * Your code will be written in C++, but nothing fancy.
+It will look like a mix of C and Java.
+    * The framework and libraries provide all the support code that you need.
+You will need to understand a few functions, described below.
+Feel free to enhance the interface if you so desire.
+    * The framework code is written using the open source Qt GUI framework.
+Your code is isolated from this code.

 * Build and run and test that it is working correctly.
 Qt Creator has a great debugger.

 * Create a painting and save it into the folder.
+You are encouraged but not required to share it on Piazza, too.

-* When done, zip your entire `airbrush` directory along with a *Notes.txt* file and your painting as *hw01_lastname_firstname.zip* and upload your solution to Blackboard before the deadline.
-Your *Notes.txt* should describe any known issues or extra features.
-Your *Notes.txt* should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).
+* Create a file named `Notes.txt` in the folder.
+Describe any known issues or extra features.
+Name people in the class who deserve a star for helping you (not by giving your their code!).

-* The framework and libraries provide all the support code that you need.
-Feel free to enhance the interface if you so desire.
+* When done, zip your entire `airbrush` directory (including your `Notes.txt` file and your painting) as `hw01_lastname_firstname.zip` and upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are